Associate Teaching Professor

 Dr. Childers-McKee’s teaching experiences range from K-12 to higher education.
 She has taught middle school and high school; undergraduate pre-service teachers; undergraduate honors students; and graduate educational leadership and higher education students.
 Dr. Childers-McKee’s publications have appeared in venues such as The Urban Review, The Journal of the Scholarship of Teaching and Learning, and The Blackwell Encyclopedia of Race, Ethnicity, and Nationalism.
 She is co-editor of the book, Postcards from the Schoolhouse: Practitioner Scholars Examine Contemporary Issues in Instructional Leadership.
 She also serves as an Associate Editor for the Action Research Journal (ARJ).

-EducationPhD from University of North Carolina (2016)
+EducationPhD from University of North Carolina at Greensboro (2016)

 College/University Teaching: UNC Greensboro, (Greensboro, NC); UNC Charlotte, (Charlotte, NC)